sigasi/sigasi_insights/manual/linting.md

 Sigasi Studio flags some kinds of dead code:

-* unused or unnecessary library and use clauses,
 * unused declarations (signals, constants, …)
 * unused ports
 * unreachable statements (see [Dead code](#dead-code))